Change File(s) Date & Timestamp via CMD or PowerShell

 Modifying file date and timestamp attributes recursively with for /r Loop and NirCmd

-2. Open a Command Prompt window and navigate to the directory containing the files you want to modify.
+2. Open CMD and go to the folder with the files you want to update.

 for /r %i in (*) do nircmd setfiletime "%i" "15-03-2023 10:23:38" "15-03-2023 10:23:38"